skinjester/hello-world/README.md

 ```

 ## Replace Local Changes
-In case you did something wrong you can replace local changes uysing the command:
+In case you did something wrong you can replace local changes using the command:
 ```git checkout -- <filemame>
 ```
 This replaces the changes in your working tree with the last content in **Head**.
 Changes already added to the *Index* as well as new files will kept.